Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Relative -tuples and relative Cuntz-Nica-Pimsner algebras

 \begin{proof} This is immediate since $0 \in \L_{1,F}, \L_{2,F}$ for all $F \subseteq [d]$. \end{proof}

 A first approach towards the parametrisation of the gauge-invariant ideals of $\N\T_X$ would be to establish a correspondence between the relative $2^d$-tuples of $X$ and the gauge-invariant ideals of $\N\T_X$ that they induce.
 However, this is insufficient as different relative $2^d$-tuples may induce the same gauge-invariant ideal of $\N\T_X$.
-We provide an example to this effect.
+We provide an example to this effect in Remark \ref{R:max} by using the next lemma.

-\begin{remark} Let $\L$ be a relative $2^d$-tuple of $X$ that consists of ideals and $(\pi,t)$ be a Nica-covariant representation.
-Then the relative $2^d$-tuple $\L'$ defined by
+\begin{lemma} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
+Let $\L$ be a relative $2^d$-tuple of $X$ and let the relative $2^d$-tuple $\L'$ be defined by